ecmwf/eckit/rust/crates/eckit/README.md

 ## Overview

-This crate provides a safe, ergonomic API on top of the low-level [`eckit-sys`](https://crates.io/crates/eckit-sys) bindings:
+This crate provides a safe API on top of the low-level [`eckit-sys`](https://crates.io/crates/eckit-sys) bindings:

 - `Config` - YAML configuration loading and typed key access